saykatbhakta/amazon/README.md

 # amazon-clone
-This is the amazon colon project that's i am using HTML, CSS, JavaScript.
+This is the amazon colon project that's i am using HTML, CSS,Bootstrap & JavaScript.